dimitris93/route-planner-graph-extractor/README.md

 When parsing the `.osm` data, we also want to associate the `osm_node_ids` to our own, smaller ids, named `my_ids`, which take values **from 0 to N**.
 The reason behind that is that we need those ids as indexes in our c++ application, which solves the shortest path problem.
 To do that, I am using a temporary **Sqlite** database (which is built-in python) to help me with the data parsing.
 Otherwise, an in-memory approach would require way too much memory.
 The **Sqlite** database file which contains the `osm_node_id, my_id, latitude, longitude` takes up 80GBs of space for the Europe car graph.

-## Important things we need to consider when parsing the .osm data
+## Important things we consider when parsing the .osm data

  - Road's type.
-This is indicated in the `highway` tag, which takes values such as `motorway, residential, living_street, etc.`
+This is indicated in the `highway` tag, which takes values such as `motorway`, `residential`, `living_street`, etc.
- - The road's texture.
+ - Road's texture.
 For example, `asphalt, dirt, etc.`
- - If the road is accessible from the general public `private parking lots, roads that are accessible only in certain hours, etc.`
+ - Road's accessibility for the general public, private parking lots, roads that are accessible only in certain hours, etc.
  - Max-speed road signs